gianni-rosato/aviator/README.md

 - Video streams with multiple audio streams
 - Video streams with subtitles

-These are considered bugs, and we are working on fixing this ASAP.
+These are considered bugs, and we are working on fixing them ASAP.

 In the future, we would like to:
 - Add a progress bar